 Although there typically is not a preference for formal education other than completion of real estate courses, the real estate market is becoming increasingly competitive and complex, especially since community colleges are offering courses in real estate.

-Bachelor’s degree programs are also becoming popular.
+Note: Bachelor’s degree programs are also becoming popular.
 Courses in finance, business administration, economics, and law offer a real estate component.

 Brokers who open their own companies typically complete coursework in marketing and accounting.

 Therefore, in the future, getting into real estate might require formal, college-based education, in addition to standard pre-licensing courses.

 Completion of real estate pre-licensing course work for real estate brokers is predicated on state regulation.